GiacomoAdamo/MLP-RBF-networks/README.md

 ### Target problem

+Shallow Feedforward Neural Network (FNN) (one only hidden layer) were built, both a MLP and a RBF network, that provides the model f(x) which approximates the true function
+ F. We denote by π the hyper-parameters of the network to be settled by means of an heuristic procedure and ω the parameters to be settled by minimizing the regularized training error:

+$ E(ω;π) = 1/2P
+ P
+ ∑
+ p=1
+ f (xp)−yp 2+ ρ
+ 2
+ $
+ where the hyper parameter ρ stays in the range [10−5÷10−3].
+ ∥ω∥2

+ For the MPL case the network structure consists in the following formula:

+ aaa

+ For the RBF network instead the network structure is:

+ bbb

 ### Full Minimization

 The target problem is a highly non-linear and non-convex, therefore the goal of the optimization procedure is not to find the global minimizer of the regularized training error, but to find one of the local minimizers.
 In this project a batch method has been choosen rather than an online method.